AtheosGame/AtheosGame.github.io/Game/Intro.md

 ---
-label: Game Intro
+label: Intro: Gameplay & Mechanics
-order: 99
+order: 90
 ---

-# GAME INTRO
+# INTRODUCTION
 Atheos is a dungeon crawling action role-playing, hack-and-slash video game.
 You control a Shadow as it attempts to obtain a skin.
 A shapeless being that has spent so much time in the Underworld that it has forgotten all about who they were before.
 All players begin the game with the same character, a Shadow.